 Ingredients

 - Rhubarb: Rhubarb isn’t in season for long but when it is I can usually find it at the farmers market or Whole Foods.
 The stalks should be stiff not limp.
+For the most vibrant pink rhubarb you’ll want to find forced rhubarb but any rhubarb will work and be delicious.

 - Eggs: I use standard large eggs from the grocery store, be sure they are at room temperature so they blend well into the other ingredients.